mozilla-l10n/localizer-documentation/tools/fluent/functions.md

-# Gecko BUILT-INs
+# Functions

 Functions can be used in Fluent to format data according to the current language’s rules, or can provide additional data to fine tune the translation.

 Fluent includes some [generic built-in functions](http://projectfluent.org/fluent/guide/functions.html#built-in-functions), like `NUMBER` and `DATETIME`, for number and date formatting, respectively.
-Such built-in functions can be used in placeables and selectors.
+Such functions can be used in placeables and selectors.
 For example:

 ```PROPERTIES
 dpi-ratio = Your DPI ratio is { NUMBER($ratio, minimumFractionDigits: 2) }